Militereum/Militereum/README.md

 * available for [Windows](https://apps.microsoft.com/store/detail/militereum/9MVF9Z4SWKDR) and [macOS](https://github.com/svanas/Militereum/releases/latest/download/macOS.zip), and
 * auditable open source code

+## Reason to be

+Almost everybody in crypto — especially those who are in DeFi — has been a victim of phishing, a hack, a rug pull, or an exploit.
+Wallets are keepers of keys, but they don’t necessarily keep you safe.
+If the crypto ecosystem ever wants to reach mass adoption, this has to change.
+Militereum is a web3 firewall that once installed secures your crypto holdings.
+Militereum is chain-agnostic and works with every crypto wallet, including browser-based and native desktop wallets.
+Each and everyone of your transactions is simulated and potentially blocked if Militereum thinks it is unsafe.
+Because Militereum is rooted into your operating system, the firewall can start automatically when you log into your device, and dapps or wallets cannot bypass it.

 ## Setup

 1. Download Militereum for [Windows](https://apps.microsoft.com/store/detail/militereum/9MVF9Z4SWKDR) or [macOS](https://github.com/svanas/Militereum/releases/latest/download/macOS.zip)